ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. System captures and stores the transaction (User id or system account; Machine Details; Event Name; Application Name, and Event data) details for audit purpose.

 ## 5.6 Business Validations [**[↑]**](#table-of-content)
-Those validations that are performed by the registration client application during each process such as launch, onboarding, login, new registration and end of day process.
+These are validations that are performed by the registration client application during each process such as launch, onboarding, login, new registration and end of day process.
 For instance, when initiating a new registration, UIN update or lost UIN request, the client validates that:
 * The application has checked with the server for software updates
 * Master data has been synced
 * End of day process has been executed